 - Check airways and breathing.
 Clear the mouth and nose of any blockages.
 For 10 seconds check for breathing – is the chest moving?
 Can you hear breathing sounds?
 Can you feel breath on the cheek?

-- Check for signs of overdose, such as: no response to touch or sounds, slow uneven breathing or no breathing, snoring, gasping or gulping, blue or purple fingernails or lips.
+- Check for signs of overdose, such as: no response to touch or sounds, slow uneven breathing or no breathing, snoring, gasping or gulping, blue or purple fingernails or lips, very small pupils.

-- If an overdose is suspected Nyxoid should be given.
+- If an overdose is suspected Nyxoid should be given as soon as possible.

 2. Call for an ambulance.
 Nyxoid is not a substitute for emergency medical care.